pydantic/pydantic-settings/docs/index.md

 !!! note
-    Pydantic settings loads all the values from dotenv file and passes it to the model.
-So, `ValidationError` will raise if you provide extra values in a dotenv file.
+    Pydantic settings loads all the values from dotenv file and passes it to the model, regardless of the model's `env_prefix`.
+    So if you provide extra values in a dotenv file, whether they start with `env_prefix` or not, a `ValidationError` will be raised.

 ## Secrets